DesktopGooseUnofficial/ResourceHub/mods/explore/mods.md

 ---

+## IMPORTANT NOTICE!
+PLEASE READ!

+⚠ An important statement has been published by The ResourceHub Team.
+Please read it.
+[You can find the statement here](https://desktopgooseunofficial.github.io/statement/archives/gamesnort.html).

 **These mods are for v0.3.** Older versions are not supported.

 🤔 **What does ✅, ⚠️, ❗️ and ❓ mean?** Please see our [Content Ratings guide](../../info/ContentRatings.md).